Board members

 The board of Fighting Words includes people from the arts, education, finance and law.

-All our committed to guiding the Fighting Words into the future, ensuring compliance with all legal and financial regulations and promoting the write to right.
+All are committed to guiding the Fighting Words into the future, ensuring compliance with all legal and financial regulations and promoting the write to right.

 Roddy Doyle